The USA Hockey Foundation’s purpose is to enhance the mission of USA Hockey, Inc. by making grants to various organizations that share its values.

 The USA Hockey Foundation adheres to the AFP Donor Code of Ethics.

 The American Development Model is an initiative that started in 2009 with the aim to teach kids to play, love and excel at the game.
 With its financial support, the Foundation recognizes that the more children who learn to play through age-appropriate training, the more who will be involved in the sport for a lifetime.

 The safety of all hockey players is paramount.
-Among recent initiatives the Foundation has financially supported research by the Mayo Clinic on the effects of concussions in athletes and how to reduce the number of occurrences.
+The Foundation makes grants to the Mayo Clinic which is currently conducting research on the effects of concussions in athletes and how to reduce the number of occurrences.